 New Research into Late Cretaceous Pterosaurs – Not Flyers but Stalkers

 New research published today, led by scientists from the University of Portsmouth has concluded that many of the large pterosaurs of the Late Cretaceous may have had a completely different lifestyle than previously thought.
+Large azhdarchid pterosaurs may have been terrestrial hunter.
+Animals may have been stalked by a flock of Quetzalcoatlus!
 They may have been walkers, not long-distance gliders, patrolling the great fern plains snatching up prey with their long toothless beaks.

 Pterosaurs are not dinosaurs, but reptiles that shared a common ancestry with the dinosaurs (the Archosauria).
 The first fossils of these flying reptiles date back to the middle of the Triassic, around 230 million years ago.
 They evolved into a myriad of forms, from long-tailed pterosaurs with relatively short bodies and stubby wings to the huge, short-tailed pterosaurs of the Late Cretaceous with many species having wingspans in excess of 8 metres.

 These flying reptiles were very successful during the Mesozoic period, although their numbers and the diversity of the group declined sharply towards the end of the Cretaceous.
 Scientists have speculated about why this group of animals declined, perhaps it was because of competition from the rapidly diversifying birds.
 After all, feathered flyers would have a number of advantages over gliding or flying reptiles that were powered by flaps of skin, living tissue membranes, reinforced with tough, elastic fibres which were supported by an elongated fourth finger.

 To read more about pterosaurs competing with birds: Did the Birds wipe out the Pterosaurs?